ytisf/theZoo/README.md

 ## Structure of maldb.db
-maldb.db is the DB which theZoo is acting upon to find malwares indexed on your drive.
+maldb.db is the DB which theZoo is acting upon to find malware indexed on your drive.
 The structure is as follows:

 	uid,location,type,name,version,author,language,date,architecture,platform,comments,tags

 - UID 	-	Determined based on the indexing process.
-- Location 	The location on the drive of the malware you have searched for.
+- Location -	The location on the drive of the malware you have searched for.
 - Type	-	Sorts the different types of malware there are.
-So far we sort by:	Virus, Trojans, Botnets, Ransomeware, Spyware
+So far we sort by:	Virus, Trojans, Botnets, Ransomware, Spyware
 - Name	-	Just the name of the malware.
 - Version	-	Nothing to say here as well.
 - Author	-	...
 I'm not that into documentation...
-- Programming Language - The state of the malware as for source, bin or which type of source. c/cpp/bin...
+- Programming Language - The state of the malware in regard to source, bin, or which type of source. c/cpp/bin...
 - Date	-	See 'Author' section.
 - Architecture -    The arch the platform was build for.
 Can be x86, x64, arm7....
 - Platform -    Win32, Win64, *nix32, *nix64, iOS, android and so on.